-Present Perfect Past Perfect Future Perfect Progressive Progressive Progressive Affirmative He has been He had been He will have writing writing been writing Z Negative He has not He had not He will not / FORM been writing been / hadn't won't have F( been writing been writing Interrogative Has he been Had he been Will he have writing? writing? been writing?
-USAGE • duration from the past until now • duration before something in the past • duration before something in the future • cause of something in the past • cause of something in the future EXAMPLE We have been analyzing the results of the experiment since last week I had been solving this problem for a week when I realized I sho- They will have been testing this material until they get all the (and still are). uld use another approach. necessary data.
+Present Perfect Progressive Past Perfect Progressive Future Perfect Progressive

+Affirmative He has been He had been He will have

+writing writing been writing

+Z Negative He has not He had not He will not /

+FORM been writing been / hadn't won't have

+F been writing been writing

+Interrogative Has he been Had he been Will he have

+writing? writing? been writing?

+• duration from • duration • duration

+the past until before before

+USAGE now something in something in

+the past the future

+• cause of • cause of

+something in something in

+the past the future

+We have been I had been They will have

+] EXAMPLE analyzing the solving this been testing

+results of the problem for a this material

+experiment week when I until they get

+since last week realized I sho- all the

+(and still are). uld use necessary

+another data.

+approach.